Justin-Barlowe/emsprotocolapplication/README.md

 # EMS Protocol Application

+### Work in Progress

-Welcome to the EMS Protocol Application - a versatile tool for Emergency Medical Services, designed to operate seamlessly across web and Android platforms.
-This project leverages the robust Angular framework, complemented by the power of Capacitor for native app functionality, ngx-extended-pdf-viewer for viewing PDF documents, and Bootstrap for responsive styling.
+Welcome to the EMS Protocol Application - a tool for Emergency Medical Services protocols, policies and procedures, designed to operate seamlessly across web and Android platforms.
+This project leverages the Angular framework, complemented by the power of Capacitor for native app functionality, ngx-extended-pdf-viewer for viewing PDF documents, and Bootstrap for responsive styling.

 ## Getting Started